JQFAQ/DurationPicker/README.md

 08.07.00
 1.00.00.00

-<strong>Note: This widget is dependent with RQTimeSpan library. this library deals with timespans(durations).</strong>
+<strong>Note: This widget is dependent with JQFAQTimeSpan library. this library deals with timespans(durations).</strong>